Skip to main content

 Use a different browser

-Different browsers have different memory limits and codec support.
+Different browsers have different memory limits and format support.

 5